TejasCThakare/Low_Light_Image_Enhancement/README.md

-# Retinex++: Hybrid Low-Light Image Enhancement Pipeline
+# Retinex++: Low-Light Image Enhancement

-A production-ready low-light image enhancement model combining KinD++, Zero-DCE++, and MIRNet architectures with Retinex-style decomposition.
-Features automatic LOL dataset detection, comprehensive multi-loss training, and complete evaluation metrics.
+A hybrid model combining KinD++, Zero-DCE++, and MIRNet architectures for low-light image enhancement with Retinex decomposition and multi-loss training.

 ## Installation